Valeqyo/nixos-dotfiles/README.md

 - `home-manager` is wired directly into `flake.nix` as a NixOS module, so there's no separate `home-manager switch` step — `nixos-rebuild switch` handles both system and user configuration.
 - Dotfiles in `config/` are not copied but **symlinked** into `~/.config` via `home-modules/dotfiles.nix`, using `mkOutOfStoreSymlink`.
 This means you can edit files in `~/nixos-dotfiles/config` directly and see changes without rebuilding.
+- Comments throughout the config are written in a mix of **English and Italian** — don't be surprised if you run into both in the same file.
 - No license is currently specified in this repository.

 ---